Alaska House leaders eye constitutional measure for dividend

 It likely won’t be a full dividend.
-House Finance Committee co-chair Paul Seaton says he anticipates a new calculation similar to what the House previously proposed, which limited the payout.
+House Finance Committee co-chair Paul Seaton said he anticipates a new calculation similar to what the House previously proposed, which limited the payout.

 The proposal, which is expected to address the use of Permanent Fund earnings and constitutionally protecting a Permanent Fund dividend, is set for introduction Monday.